 These damages may have been the result of intentionally misleading marketing practices, poorly produced or tested products, or any number of other factors.
 Having a JUUL vaping injury lawyer investigate your claim will help identify the cause of the injury and start to process for seeking fair and full compensation.

-Please call our Chattanooga office at 423-752-0544 to schedule your complimentary vape injury consultation today.
-Mr. Thornbury and his associates serve victims of vaping injury Tenessee and nearby communities in Georgia.
+Please call our Chattanooga office at 423-752-0544 to schedule your complimentary vape pen injury consultation today.
+Mr. Thornbury and his associates serve victims of EVALI and vaping illness in Tennessee and nearby communities in Georgia.